Ludwig Ahgren: 2021–2024: Move to YouTube

-Ahgren would host another Smash invitational, the Scuffed World Tour, on December 18, in light of community uproar surrounding Nintendo and Panda due to the cancellation of the 2022 Smash World Tour Championships.
-Intending to rival Panda's Panda Cup Finale, which was to be held on the same weekend before it got postponed, Ahgren invited the top sixteen Melee and Ultimate players from Smash World Tour 2022 to compete with the primary goal of raising money to support VGBootCamp, the organizers of Smash World Tour.
+Ahgren hosted another Smash invitational, the Scuffed World Tour, on December 18, in light of community uproar surrounding Nintendo and Panda Global (a tournament organizer) due to the cancellation of the 2022 Smash World Tour Championships.
+Intending to rival Panda's postponed Panda Cup Finale, which was to be held on the same weekend, Ahgren invited the top sixteen Melee and Ultimate players from Smash World Tour 2022 to compete.
+The tournament's primary goal was raising money to support VGBootCamp who were the organizers of Smash World Tour.

+In March 2023 Ahgren released what would later become his most viewed video titled, "This Joke ALWAYS Works."
+As of June 2026 the video has received 49 million views.
+In the video Ahgren tells a Japanese man, "僕のちんちん — 小さいです" (Boku no chinchin — chīsaidesu).
+Text in the video states the phrase translates to "I have a small d*ck [sic]."

-From September 2 to 3, 2023, Ahgren collaborating with YouTube, hosted a livestreamed gaming tournament called World's Greatest, where he invited 17 participant to compete in various game such as Street Fighter 6, Minecraft, Tetris, Fortnite, Trackmania, and many more.
+In September 2023, Ahgren hosted a livestreamed gaming tournament in collaboration with YouTube called World's Greatest, in which he invited 17 participants to compete in various games, including but not limited to Street Fighter 6, Minecraft, Tetris, Fortnite and Trackmania.

 On July 13, 2024, Ahgren appeared in a MrBeast video titled "50 YouTubers Fight for $1,000,000".
 From August 17 to 18, Ahgren hosted a livestreamed athletic competition called Ludwig's Streamer Games, where content creators competed in a mix of traditional track and field events alongside schoolyard games with a twist, including the 1m + 99m Dash, Gymnastics, and the Tungsten Cube Toss.
 The event featured content creators from gaming organizations such as FaZe Clan, 100 Thieves, OTV, Red Bull, and more.
 In December 2024, the event won Best Streamed Event at The Streamer Awards.